tomas-sucena/2022-FEUP-LDTS/docs/README.md

 - **Models -** Contain the data of the game and functions that can alter it
 - **Presenter -** Function as the "*middle man*" between the Models and the Viewers.
 They are responsible for appropriately calling all methods defined in the Models (to update the game data) and the Viewers (to update the GUI)
-- **Viewers:** According to the current data (which is provided to them by the Presenters), display the game on the screen
+- **Viewers:** Display the game on the screen, according to the current data (which is provided to them by the Presenters)

 **Consequences**